-Lupines grow wild in some areas of the U.S., where they are hosts for the larvae of endangered species of butterflies.
-Wildflowers of the lupine plant are generally in hues of blues and white.
-The domesticated lupines offers flowers in blues, yellows, pinks and purples.
+Lupines grow wild in some areas of the United States, where they are hosts for the larvae of endangered species of butterflies.
+Wildflowers of the lupine plant are generally in hues of blues and white, although domesticated lupines offers flowers in blues, yellows, pinks and purples.
 Tall, spiky racemes produce lupine flowers similar to those of the sweet pea plant.

 How to Grow Lupines